-The gallery above shows a simple self-tiling pattern followed by a 2×2 and 4×4 tile of the original pattern.
+The following images shows a simple self-tiling pattern followed by a 2×2 and 4×4 tile of the original pattern.
 This post will discuss how to generate self-tiling effects in the paint synthesizer.
 We’ll also take a look at the simple MSG preset we used to generate the 2×2 and 4×4 tiling shown above.

 The trick to generating self-tiling paint effects in the paint synthesizer resides inside of the Path End control panel.

 Note: that there’s a parameter in the Path End control panel called Wrap Path at Edge.
 Normally it is turned Off, which leads to normal drawing behavior.
 So if the pen moves off the edge of the canvas no drawing takes place on the canvas.

 Thanks for posting this John the tiling effects in S.A are something that interest me greatly especially for use with creating 3d tiling textures.Just to confirm the msg tile effect you discuss John – that’s not wrapping at the edges of the canvas – you’re demonstrating how to make the msg tile in itself?Some further questions how does a user increase the amount of tiling in the msg?Lastly one final query, can msgs when tiled like this be used in a similar way as background textures to paint through the msg globally i.e with a fixed orient mod and global tracking?
 As yet there isn’t an option in background textures for msg’s so is there another way to achieve this?
 Many thanks John